12 Christmas Activities for Kids: Fun Things to do on Christmas Eve

 Looking for thoughtful Christmas activities to do on Christmas Eve?
 Put everyone’s name in a hat and then draw one name each.

-Everyone goes to different parts of the house to make DIY gifts or cards for the person they drew.
+Everyone goes to different parts of the house to make DIY ornaments or cards for the person they drew.

 They can be simple crafts or homemade cards.